Building with AI: The Solo Founder Era

 2. Infrastructure became more affordable, or even free

-In 2012, setting up servers meant wrestling with Linux configs, load balancers, deployment pipelines, and a bunch of other voodoo.
-Today, you can ask Claude Code or other models to guide you through much of it.
-Plus, many of the services below let you deploy your project through a web UI.
-Most also offer free tiers for people just getting started.
+In 2012, setting up servers often meant wrestling with Linux configs and deployment pipelines, and a bunch of other voodoo.
+Today, tools like Claude Code or Codex can guide you through much of it.

-For most early-stage products , "DevOps person" optional now.
+For most early-stage products, a "DevOps person" optional now.
 And you don’t need to build everything from scratch, like payments, because you can ask AI to help integrate your project with existing services.

 3. Remote work became the default